WandrilleD/pyKleeBarcode/README.md

  3. `src/pyKleeBarcode_computeStructureMatrix.py`

 The reason why are that each step require different amount of resources and benefit differently from parallelization.
-Also, the results from the first two steps (Ssum matrix and Indicator vector computation) can be aggregated with results from previous run (see [later section](...)).
+Also, the results from the first two steps (reference matrix and Indicator vector computation) can be aggregated with results from previous run (see [Reference matrix merging](#reference-matrix-merging), [Indicator vector merging](#indicator-vector-merging), and [Structure matrix updating](#structure-matrix-updating)).

 #### step 1: pyKleeBarcode_computeRefMat_MPI.py